mparno/fenics-web/source/about/components.rst

 wraps the functionality of other FEniCS components and external software, and handles the communication between these components.

 Maintainers (in alphabetical order)
 ===================================

-Johan Hake, Anders Logg, Garth N. Wells
+Johan Hake, Anders Logg, Chris Richardson, Garth N. Wells

 Authors (past and present in chronological order)
 =================================================